MichaelRWolf/shortcuts/README.md

    pre-commit install
    ```

-After installation, the hook will align all GitHub-flavoured Markdown tables whenever you commit changes.
-If a table cannot be reformatted, the hook will fail loudly so you can address the issue before the commit completes.
+After installation, the hooks will align GitHub-flavoured Markdown tables and run `markdownlint --fix` on every staged Markdown file.
+If a file cannot be reformatted or linted, the hook will fail loudly so you can address the issue before the commit completes.

 ### Running Hooks Manually